AI winter: Current AI spring (2020–present)

 job openings (800,000 U.S. job openings in 2022).

 The successes of the current "AI spring" or "AI boom" are advances in language translation (in particular, Google Translate), image recognition (spurred by the ImageNet training database) as commercialized by Google Image Search, and in game-playing systems such as AlphaZero (chess champion) and AlphaGo (go champion), and Watson (Jeopardy champion).
 A turning point was in 2012 when AlexNet (a deep learning network) won the ImageNet Large Scale Visual Recognition Challenge with half as many errors as the second place winner.

-The 2022 release of OpenAI's AI chatbot ChatGPT which as of January 2023 has over 100 million users, has reinvigorated the discussion about artificial intelligence and its effects on the world.
+The late 2022 release of OpenAI's AI chatbot ChatGPT, which as of January 2023 has over 100 million users, has reinvigorated the discussion about artificial intelligence and its effects on the world.